 In a yurt, you’ll find that you have less space to clean, a lower energy bill, fewer expenses, and more quality time to focus on friends and family, relaxation, and self-reflection.

-Yurt life may even improve your relationship.
+Yurt living may even improve your relationship.
 According to a recent survey, nearly half of all Americans who are married or living with a partner say they argue with a person over money, and 41% of Generation X-ers ended their marriage due to financial disagreements.

 With tiny home living and the affordability that comes with it, you can imagine that financial stress would be reduced, letting your relationship thrive in a happier and healthier environment.